 - Water Volume – 1,000,000 Gallons +

 The Aquarium of the Pacific gets the award for the most underrated Aquarium in the States.
-Hidden away in Long Beach the Facility gets far less spotlight than some of the other aquariums in both California and across the States but it actually shocked us how good and complete and experience it was.
+Hidden away in Long Beach the Facility gets far less spotlight than some of the other aquariums in both California and across the States but it actually shocked us how good and complete an experience it was.
 Focussing mainly on the Pacific Ocean, the exhibits feel very relevant to the location, as you look out over the Long Beach harbor and out to the vast Pacific Ocean.

-There are no Stand-out exhibits, but while what was there was fairly standard is all really healthy with full-grown, happy and healthy inhabitants.
+There are no Stand-out exhibits, but while what was there was fairly standard is all really healthy with full-grown, happy, and healthy inhabitants.
 The Tropical Pacific reef display is their showpiece tank.
-Featuring Sharks, Rays, Turtles and a host of vibrant tropical reef fish and living coral.
+Featuring Sharks, Rays, Turtles, and a host of vibrant tropical reef fish and living coral.
 It is a beautiful display and rivals anything we have seen in other aquariums.

 The Main Shark tank is surprisingly outside and while the tank is small and fairly unassuming there are some big sharks in here not least the jumbo Sand Tiger Shark that cruises around with its multitude of intimidating teeth poking out of its mouth.

-The Northern Pacific focus’s on the Coldwater inhabitants of this region, the Giant Pacific Octopus, Spider Crabs, Jellyfish and a display of arctic birds such as Puffins and auks.
+The Northern Pacific focus’s on the Coldwater inhabitants of this region, the Giant Pacific Octopus, Spider Crabs, Jellyfish, and a display of arctic birds such as Puffins and auks.
 The colorful Baja and Southern California Exhibit showcases the regional marine life such as Kelp Forest ecosystems found up and down the coast.

 Included on Go Los Angeles Pass, save money on your Los Angeles Attractions